hhexo/kosbook/DOCS.md

 ## Styling the output book

-There are only a few HTML elements that need to be styled in the output book.
+There are only a few HTML elements that are required to be styled in the output book.
 This is because the output layout is intentionally simple.

 The cover of the book needs styling for the following elements:

+- `div.book_cover` (which contains the other three)
 - `div.book_author`
 - `div.book_title`
 - `div.book_license`